benckx/vaporwave/README.md

 handhelds, smartphone, etc.) It's inspired in part from the e-books manager [calibre](https://github.com/kovidgoyal/calibre).

-Name is based on _Steam_ (as the idea is to manage game and save files between devices). *Vaporwave* is also a term associated with 80's/90's nostalgia, and therefore with retro gaming.
+Name is based on _Steam_ (as the idea is to manage games and save files consistently between devices). *Vaporwave* is also a term associated with 80's/90's nostalgia, and therefore with retro gaming.

 ![](img/ui1.png)